 As part of the yearly budget in the United States, we have something called the NDAA (The National Defense Authorization Act).
 This is the defense spending bill that is reauthorized every term.

 Typically, there are additions to this ‘Act’ (“budget”).
-One of the most unique additions that has been largely reported this cycle was a request by the New Jersey Republican Representative Chris Smith to investigate bugs.
+One of the unique additions that has been largely reported this cycle was a request by the New Jersey Republican Representative Chris Smith to investigate bugs.

 What kind of bugs?

 Smith is mostly interested in tick research between the years of 1950-1975.

 Why bugs?
 Because Smith seems to think that the military has or is experimenting with bugs (such as ticks) to turn them into biological weapons of mass destruction.